-Pay Mr P £500 for the distress and inconvenience caused by Options' failure to act fairly and reasonably
+Pay Mr R £500 for the distress and inconvenience caused by their failure to act fairly and reasonably

-Mr P transferred his pension away from a valuable defined benefits pension to a SIPP and had to suffer the loss of those benefits.
+Mr R transferred his pensions away from valuable defined benefits pensions and a personal pension to a SIPP.
+And he suffered the loss of valuable benefits.

-I think it's fair to say this would have caused Mr P some distress and inconvenience.
+I think it's fair to say this would have caused Mr R some distress and inconvenience.
 He will clearly have been worried that his retirement provision will have been reduced.
 So, I consider that a payment of £500 is appropriate to compensate for that upset.